top of page

 I sincerely hated God, but I also incomprehensibly LOVED God.
 If it sounds Stockholmy, you'd better believe I thought so, too.
 And not even in a sexy way.

 I don’t have a clean answer for you as to why I eventually stopped hating God, but I did.
-I will say that my turn for the universalistic, monistic, and interspiritual probably helped.
+I will say that my turn for the agnostic, monistic, and interspiritual probably helped.
 I also followed a spiritual inclination to practice intensive Head-Heart connection meditation, and something definitely shifted during that process.
 But that experience in itself did not answer a single question I had about the reality of evil.
 I think I just stopped believing that God was all-powerful, all-knowing, and all-loving (and/or in existence).
 The four take turns on rotation tapping in and out of my belief system.

 Don’t get me wrong: this was not a rosy God’s Not Dead kind of resolution.
 I was not remotely sorry for how I felt and thought, I was irrevocably done with the Evangelical Protestant world, but strictly speaking about feelings (note: not inherently logical thoughts), my hatred of God had dried up.